visym/cap/docs/README.md

 * **Person centered.**  All activities are collected from handheld mobile devices at a fixed security perspective (e.g. looking down on a scene from above) and include a single consented person as the primary subject.
 Subjects are tasked with performing specific atomic activities, person/object or person/person interactions.
 * **Fine-grained.**  All activities are selected so that there are subtle differences between classes where the activity representation and discrimination is critical for performance, rather than the scene context or object detection.
 * **Around the house.**  The collection involves objects, locations and activities that most collectors have easy access to and can easily perform without practice.
-* **Ethical.**  All videos are collected with informed consent for how the videos submitted by collectors will be shared and used.
-Non-consented subjects have their faces blurred in-app.
+* **Ethical.**  All videos are collected with informed consent for how the videos will be shared and used.
+Non-consented subjects have their faces blurred.
-* **Worldwide.**  Videos are collected from over 900 collectors in 50 countries.
+* **Worldwide.**  Videos are collected from over 750 collectors in 33 countries.
 * **Large-scale.**  We provide an open and easily donwloaded training/valiation set suitable for pre-training.